theislab/scvelo/docs/source/index.rst

 |PyPI| |Docs| |travis|

-scvelo – stochastic single cell RNA velocity
+scVelo – stochastic single cell RNA velocity
 ==========================================================

-**scvelo** is a scalable toolkit for estimating and analyzing stochastic RNA velocities in single cells.
+**scVelo** is a scalable toolkit for estimating and analyzing stochastic RNA velocities in single cells.

 RNA velocity is the time derivative of mRNA abundance obtained by distinguishing unspliced (precursor) from spliced (mature) mRNA, and serves as a predictive indicator for the future state of an individual cell.
-The main principles of RNA velocity estimation have been presented in velocyto_ (`La Manno et al., 2018 <https://doi.org/10.1038/s41586-018-0414-6>`_) and are based on a deterministic model of transcriptional dynamics. scvelo uses a stochastic formulation and incorporates intrinsic expression variability.
+The main principles of RNA velocity estimation have been presented in velocyto_ (`La Manno et al., 2018 <https://doi.org/10.1038/s41586-018-0414-6>`_) and are based on a deterministic model of transcriptional dynamics. scVelo uses a stochastic formulation and incorporates intrinsic expression variability.

 It is compatible with scanpy_ (`Wolf et al., 2018 <https://doi.org/10.1186/s13059-017-1382-0>`_).
 Making use of sparse